 Supportive Periodontal Care

 After we have completed the active phase of periodontal treatment, your periodontal disease should be under control.
-Dr. Kiven will recommend a personalised maintenance program to both help you keep your gums healthy and allow early detection/management of any areas of recurrence.
+Dr. Rodriguez-Ortiz or Dr. Kiven will recommend a personalised maintenance program to both help you keep your gums healthy and allow early detection/management of any areas of recurrence.

 We believe that regular specialist maintenance is the most important phase of periodontal treatment.

 Maintenance therapy is an ongoing program designed to prevent disease in the gum tissues and bone supporting your teeth.
-Adherence to a program of conscientious home oral care and regularly scheduled maintenance therapy visits with your dentist and Dr. Kiven will give you the best chance of keeping an aesthetic and functional dentition for your lifetime.
+Adherence to a program of conscientious home oral care and regularly scheduled maintenance therapy visits with your dentist and Drs.
+Rodriguez-Ortiz or Kiven will give you the best chance of keeping an aesthetic and functional dentition for your lifetime.